mc-imperial/spirv-control-flow/POPL-artifact/README.md

 ## The updated SPIR-V specification (Claim 1)

 In Sections 2 and 3 of the paper we quote from Version 1.6 revision 1 of the SPIR-V specification when discussing problematic definitions and rules.
-These quotations can be cross-checked against a copy of that specification version, **TODO Zenodo link**, provided with the artifact.
+These quotations can be cross-checked against a copy of that specification version, provided as `SPIRV-1.6r1.pdf`.

-In Section 4 of the paper we claim that our revised definitions and rules have been incorporated into a more recent revision of the SPIR-V specification.
-This can be checked against Version 1.6 revision 2 of the specification, **TODO Zenodo link**, provided with the artifact.
+In Section 4.2 of the paper we claim that our revised definitions and rules have been incorporated into a more recent revision of the SPIR-V specification.
+This can be checked against Version 1.6 revision 2 of the specification, provided as `SPIRV-1.6r2.pdf`.

-[TODO] Ally to be a bit more concrete.
+Definitions related to structural reachability and structural dominance are on pages 16-17 of `SPIRV-1.6r2.pdf`.
+These can be compared to pages 15-16 of `SPIRV-1.6r1.pdf`, before our changes, which features dominance but not structural dominance.
+You can check that our claims in Section 4.2 of the paper about certain definitions being added to the spec are indeed reflected in the difference between these specification versions.

+We also significantly reworked the definitions of structured control flow constructs and the rules associated with them.
+To see this, look at the differences between Section 2.11 of each version of the specification - pages 24-25 of `SPIRV-1.6r1.pdf` vs. pages 25-27 of `SPIRV-1.6r2.pdf`.
+You can check that the diffs we present in Section 4.2 of the paper are indeed reflected in the differences between these specification versions.

+In Section 4.3 of the paper, under "Unambiguous exit rules", we claim that "we were able to articulate a precise set of rules dictating when it is acceptable for a branch edge to leave a construct, replacing the problematic existing exit rules that we briefly discussed in Section 3.6".
+Our precise rules are in Section 2.11.3, "Rules for Structured Control-flow Constructs", of `SPIRV-1.6r2.pdf`.
+You can check that the three example rules given in the paper come from this list of rules.
+You can also check that previously problematic rules, such as "a break block is valid only for the innermost loop it is nested inside of" (page 25 of `SPIRV-1.6r1.pdf`, which we discuss in Section 3.6 of the paper) are not present in `SPIRV-1.6r2.pdf`.

 ## Our Alloy model and its relationship to the specification (Claim 2)